Ipratrin® Adult uni-dose

 - medicines used to treat heart problems such as adrenaline

-- medicines used to treat asthma or a lung condition called chronic obstructive pulmonary disease (COPD) such as theophylline and salbutamol
+- medicines used to treat asthma or a lung condition called chronic obstructive pulmonary disease (COPD) such as theophylline and salbutamol or tiotropium

 - other nebuliser solutions such as disodium cromoglycate that contain the preservative benzalkonium chloride.